 HARVEY DANIEL BRUCE HALL, completed in 1956, is a two-story brick structure of Georgian Colonial design.
-Originally a library and administrative center, it has been renovated to provide offices, labo ratories, and classrooms for the Departments of Teacher Education and Modern Languages.
-It also contains the Center for the Professional Development of Teachers.
+Originally a library and administrative center, it has been renovated to provide offices, laboratories, and classrooms for the School of Education.

 HOWARD C. BENNETT STUDENT COMMONS, a two-story structure originally constructed in 1973, underwent a complete renovation in 2011 making it one of the most attractive and functional buildings on campus.
 The new and improved facility includes the University's main dining venues on the upper level and the expanded ETBU bookstore on the lower level.